NRI Wedding Planning — USA

 Goa is the choice for couples who want their wedding to feel like an event — for US-based guests who have never been to India, Goa works as both a wedding and a vacation.
 The beach backdrop, the seafood, the colonial architecture, and the relative Western familiarity make it the easiest destination for guests flying in from America.
 Flight times from Delhi or Mumbai to Goa are under 2 hours.
 Park Hyatt Goa, Taj Exotica, and The Leela Goa are our primary venues.
 Read our complete Goa wedding planning guide.

-Bangalore is the most directly accessible major Indian wedding destination from the US.
-Air India's JFK-BLR routing (via London) puts most US guests within a single connection.
+Bangalore is easy to reach from the US with a single stop.
+Air India flies nonstop from New York (JFK and Newark), San Francisco, Chicago and Washington to Delhi and Mumbai, with short onward connections to Bengaluru; one-stop routings also run via Gulf hubs (Emirates, Qatar Airways, Etihad) and European hubs (Lufthansa, British Airways).
 For South Indian families — Tamil, Telugu, Kannada — with Bangalore roots, this is the natural home destination.
 The Leela Palace and Taj West End remain the premier venues.
 See our Bangalore wedding planning guide.

 Kerala is the choice for couples who want their wedding to be genuinely unforgettable for guests who've never experienced rural India.
 A houseboat wedding, a ceremony on the banks of Vembanad Lake at Taj Bekal, or a private resort buyout in Alappuzha — these are experiences that simply don't exist anywhere else in the world.
 US guests consistently cite Kerala as the highlight of their India experience.
 For Malayali-origin couples, a Kerala wedding is also a homecoming.

 Exchange rate context matters.
-At the current rate of approximately ₹1 = $0.012, a ₹50 lakh wedding costs roughly $60,000 — a number that sounds very manageable by US wedding standards, where the national average is already above $35,000.
+At an indicative mid-2026 rate of approximately ₹88 to the US dollar (check live rates), a ₹50 lakh wedding costs roughly $57,000 — a number that sounds very manageable by US wedding standards, where the national average is already above $35,000.
 US-based couples consistently find that their Indian wedding delivers exceptional value in dollar terms.
 Per-plate catering at a 5-star hotel in Goa runs $30–$90 USD; the equivalent in New York would be $150–$400.

 You only need to be physically present for the actual wedding rituals — typically 4–7 days depending on your ceremony structure.
 All pre-wedding decisions (venue, catering, decor, vendors) can be finalized remotely through Panigrahana's structured async process: detailed decision documents, video walkthroughs, WhatsApp voice notes, and evening Zoom calls timed for your US timezone.
 We structure a single 10–14 day India visit to finalize everything in person.